-three runs to the Twins' 13.
-Wills and Davis had not stolen a single base, and the two Los Angeles pitching giants.
-Koufax and Don Drysdale, had been shelled by the Twins' hitting.
-But once in their own ball park, the Things looked grim for the Dodgers when the teams traveled back to Los Angeles.
-The Dodgers were behind by two games, and they had scored only Dodgers started to look more like the team that won the pennant.
+merchants Maury Wills and Willie Things looked grim for the Dodgers when the teams traveled back to Los Angeles.
+The Dodgers were behind by two games, and they had scored only three runs to the Twins' 13.
+Wills and Davis had not stolen a single base, and the two Los Angeles pitching giants, Koufax and Don Drysdale, had been shelled by the Twins' hitting.
+But once in their own ball park, the Dodgers started to look more like the team that won the pennant.
 The largest crowd of the Series watched southpaw Claude Osteen blank the Minnesota Twins 4 to 0 in a five-hitter, while all nine men in the Dodger line-up col- And in the fourth and fifth games of the Series Los Angeles really got back into the groove.
 Drysdale and Koufax redeemed themselves by hurling fiveand four-hitters respectively, and the Dodgers walked away with 7 to 2 and 7 to 0 victories.
-In the three games in Los Angeles, the Dodgers outscored the Twins 18 runs to two and stole nine bases -- three of them by Davis in the fifth game--to force Minnesota into several costly errors.
-Back in Minnesota, Jim Grant pitched and batted the Twins to a 5 to 1 win. squaring the Series at three games apiece.
+In the three games in Los Angeles, the Dodgers outscored the Twins 18 runs to two and stole ninebases--three of them by Davis in the fifth game--to force Minnesota into several costly errors.
+Back in Minnesota, Jim Grant pitched and batted the Twins to a 5 to 1 win, squaring the Series at three games apiece.
 Grant's fast ball held the Dodgers to six hits, and in the sixth inning the "Mudcat" put the game on ice with a three-run homer into the left field stands.
 And so the Series went to seven games.

 Aside from the tremendous pitching of Koufax, most of the excitement was supplied by Lou Johnson, the left fielder who had played with 19 different teams in the 12 years before his chance with the Dodgers, and by 37-year-old Jim Gilliam.

 Johnson came through with the key shot off Jim Kaat in the fourth, driving a home run into the left field foul pole.
 The run added by Ron Fairly later in the inning was all the Dodgers needed, thanks to a brilliant defensive play by Gilliam that nipped the only serious Minnesota threat of the game.

-Koufax took over from there.
-MOTHER 2204 Mt.
+Koufax took over from there,

+MOTHER

+BROWN

+2204 Mt.
 Meigs Road Montgomery, Ala.

-SPIRITUAL HEALER

-READER AND ADVISOR
+SPIRITUAL HEALER READER AND

-THE HOUSE OF PRAYER
+ADVISOR THE HOUSE OF PRAYER

 DON'T COMPARE HER WITH ANY OTHER READER YOU HAVE CONSULTED

-ARE YOU SUFFERING - SICK - NEED ADVICE?
+ARE YOU SUFFERING - SICK - NEED ADVICES

 See Mother Brown.
 She has the God-given Power to Heal by Prayer.
 Guarantees to heal the sick and ailing, but there is no pity for those who know they are in hard luck and don't come to Mother Brown . . .
 Guarantees to help.

 MOTHER BROWN REMOVES ALL PAIN.